Magnetic Island is a serene nirvana situated right within our planet’s greatest natural wonder of the world, the Great Barrier Reef.

 MID RANGE: DANDALOO GARDENS

-With its stable climate and pleasant day and night temperatures, MI is enjoyable to visit all year round.
+With 320 days of sunshine, its stable climate, and pleasant temperatures, MI is enjoyable to visit all year round.

 If I had to pick the best time of the year to visit I would say during the dry season between May and November, just because the high humidity during the summer months can be very tiring for visitors unaccustomed to a tropical climate.